Adopting AI Without Adopting Tech Debt (April 2026)

 Tech

 Ground zero for AI tech discussions.
-Leading coding agents include Claude Code, OpenAI Codex, Cursor, GitHub Copilot, and Gemini Code Assist.
-Specifics here focus on Claude, where I am currently maxing out three subscriptions.
+Leading coding agents include Claude Code, OpenAI Codex, Cursor, and Gemini Code Assist.
+Claude Code now offers up to 1M tokens of context on Opus 4.6, which means entire codebases fit in a single conversation.

 Unlike humans, agents don’t struggle with deadlines or extra work.
 The real driver for tech debt in an agentic world is misalignment.
-Keeping all developers agents rowing in the right direction is key, and the way to do that is via context window management:
+Keeping all developer agents rowing in the right direction is key, and the way to do that is through context window management:

 - We need to fit everything about our company, policies, vision, market, product, organization, team, project, personal preference, feature specification, and current conversation in this window

-- We can host a bunch of markdown from each relevant team and level of the organization hierarchy to ensure all agents have the same context over time
+- We can host markdown from each relevant team and level of the organization hierarchy to keep all agents aligned over time

-- Agent Skills are one way to accomplish this, implemented as directories with
+- Agent Skills are one way to do this, implemented as directories with

-- Agent Skills are one way to accomplish this, implemented as directories with
+- Agent Skills are one way to do this, implemented as directories with

-Coupled with context window management, the monorepo remains the simplest way to keep context unified across related systems.
+- Monorepos remain the simplest way to keep context unified across related systems

 Ancillary Tech